Children on Campus Policy

 - does not undermine the efficient and effective operation of the University, and

-- complies with the University's Health and Safety Policy.
+- complies with the University's Safety and Wellness Policy.

 Access to hazardous areas